-With our country growing more diverse each year, natural progression would suggest that so too should our fundamental institutions, such as our government, our schools and our healthcare facilities.
-While all undeniably important, the latter of the three has arguably the most potential for negative community-wide impact when lacking in cultural competency.
+With our country growing more diverse each year, natural progression would suggest that so should our fundamental institutions, such as our government, our schools and our healthcare facilities.
+While all undeniably important, the latter of the three has arguably the most potential for direct negative, community-wide impact when lacking in cultural competency.

 Assertions like this have led many to ask some pivotal questions: How important is cultural diversity in healthcare?
 Could a lack of diversity truly harm patients?

 We interviewed healthcare professionals and reviewed the latest research to gather some insight on these important questions.

 Get Your Nursing School Questions Answered at a Nursing Information Session

 The current state of cultural diversity in healthcare

 If the goal is to have a diverse group of healthcare providers that reflects the varying cultures, races and ethnicities of patients they serve, many medical facilities are still falling short.

 “Currently, the state of diversity in healthcare still has a long way to go to be representative of the general populations that we serve,” says Dr. Luz Claudio, professor of environmental medicine and public health.